grishka/Smithereen/FEDERATION.md

 The `sm:` JSON-LD namespace is short for `http://smithereen.software/ns#`; in relevant objects, any custom fields within that namespace are aliased in `@context` and thus appear throughout the object without any namespace.
 ### Wall posts
 People can post on other people's walls.
-These posts are exposed in the outbox of the wall owner, and could be, of course, fetched via a direct link.
-Compared to a "regular" post of a user on their own wall, these posts have an additional field `partOf` that points to the outbox of the owner.
+Wall posts are part of the `sm:wall` collection, as per [FEP-400e](https://git.activitypub.dev/ActivityPubDev/Fediverse-Enhancement-Proposals/src/commit/f94077e1514928c2d2ae79d86a5953c93874b73d/feps/fep-400e.md).
 Addressing **must** include `as:Public` and the wall owner.

 Example object:
 ```json